The AI Officer: why every organization needs this key function

 The AI Officer is the organization-wide director of responsible AI use, broader than a compliance role: it covers AI strategy, ethics, risk and literacy.
 The EU AI Act (Art.
 26) makes the coordinating function necessary, but the need for an AI Officer extends beyond the law itself.

 Five years ago, the role of Data Protection Officer (DPO) was unknown at most organizations.
 Today it appears in virtually every organization chart, with a clear mandate, a structured methodology and a recognized professional community.
-The European legislator deliberately forced that shift through Article 37 of the GDPR.
+The European legislator deliberately forced that shift through Article 37 of the GDPRGDPRRegulation (EU) 2016/679, the General Data Protection Regulation, the EU's law on the processing of personal data.
+It applies to AI wherever personal data enters training, inputs, outputs, or logs, and it operates alongside the EU AI Act rather than being replaced by it.
+See controller, processor, lawful basis, DPIA.Open full entry →.

 What makes the AI Officer broader than a compliance function?